splunk/contentctl/docs/contentctl_v5_migration_guide.md

 # Time to upgrade!

-There's some BIG changes with the v5.0 release of `contentctl` that we think you're going to love.
-Here's some details about the biggest ones and some tips to help you migrate your own content repos from using v4.x to v5!
+There are some BIG changes with the v5.0 release of `contentctl` that we think you're going to love.
+Here are some details about the biggest ones and some tips to help you migrate your own content repos from using v4.x to v5!

 ### Strict Fields